Flexible electronics: Applications

 Flex circuits are often used as connectors in various applications where flexibility, space savings, or production constraints limit the serviceability of rigid circuit boards or hand wiring.

-Most flexible circuits are passive wiring structures that are used to interconnect electronic components such as integrated circuits, resistors, capacitors and the like; however, some are used only for making interconnections between other electronic assemblies either directly or by means of connectors.
-Consumer electronics devices make use of flexible circuits in cameras, personal entertainment devices, calculators, or exercise monitors.Flexible circuits are found in industrial and medical devices where many interconnections are required in a compact package.
+Most flexible circuits are passive wiring structures that are used to interconnect electronic components such as integrated circuits, resistors, capacitors, and the like; however, some are used only for making interconnections between other electronic assemblies either directly or by means of connectors.
+Consumer electronics devices make use of flexible circuits in cameras, personal entertainment devices, calculators, or exercise monitors.
+Flexible circuits are found in industrial and medical devices where numerous interconnections are required in a compact package.
 Cellular telephones are another widespread example of flexible circuits.

 Input Devices

-A common application of flex circuits is in Input devices like computer keyboards; most keyboards use flex circuits for the switch matrix.
+A common application of flex circuits is in input devices such as computer keyboards; most keyboards use flex circuits for the switch matrix.

 Displays

 LCD displays

 In LCD fabrication, glass is used as a substrate.
 If thin flexible plastic or metal foil is used as the substrate instead, the entire system can be flexible, as the film deposited on top of the substrate is usually very thin, on the order of a few micrometres.